 Posted by: David Scott

-business efficiency, business error, efficiency of error, enterprise resource management, enterprise resource planning, IT efficiency, IT error, IT security
+business efficiency, business error, business security, efficiency of error, enterprise resource management, enterprise resource planning, IT efficiency, IT error, IT security

 Being efficient, reducing cost, leveraging effort, doing more with less… ever faster - this is all a part of intelligent business design, and properly sized and executed technology design.
 In fact, it is an all-important concept within the proper weave of business and technology.
 Things must be mutually reinforcing, mutually enabling, mutually protected, and must thrust the business of doing things forward.